“What’s the ROI on that?”

 Fortunately, there’s plenty of useful, actionable information out there on modern marketing principles that can give you more certainty about where to start.

 To get to a point where you finally have enough data to figure out what works for your business, you will have to pick a few things and try them out.
 It may take a while so see the results — several months to a year or more — but you can make some very educated guesses based on tactics that have been proven effective for other businesses.

 First, define your business objectives

 It should go without saying that business objectives have to be defined before investing in marketing, but sadly such goals are often limited to a generic “we want to grow n% next year” with little thought behind how or why that goal was chosen.

 The fact is, you can’t measure the success rate of something when you don’t have a clear picture of what success looks like.
 So you may need to take a few steps back and ask yourselves, “why are we even doing this?”

 Do you want to bring more perceived value to the negotiating table when pitching to prospects?
 Do you want to decrease the amount of time sales has to spend converting leads?

-Even complex sales cycles can be streamlined and systematized to a degree, using tailored marketing content available to assist with each step in the process.
+Even complex sales cycles can be streamlined and systematized to a degree, using tailored marketing content to assist with each step in the process.